 Examination and history help to distinguish the type of muscular dystrophy.
 Specific muscle groups are affected by different types of muscular dystrophy.
-Often, there is a loss of muscle mass (wasting), which may be disguised in some types of muscular dystrophy by an accumulation of fat and connective tissue that makes the muscle appear larger (pseudo-hypertrophy).
+Often, there is a loss of muscle mass (wasting), which may be disguised in some types of muscular dystrophy by an accumulation of fat and connective tissue that makes the muscle appear larger (pseudohypertrophy).
 Joint contractures are also common.
 Shortening of the muscle fibers, fibrosis of the connective tissue, and scarring slowly destroy muscle function.
 Some types of muscular dystrophy involve the heart muscle, causing cardiomyopathy or arrhythmias.
 A muscle biopsy may be the primary test used to confirm the diagnosis.
-In some cases DNA test from the blood may be sufficient.
+In some cases, a DNA test from the blood may be sufficient.

 Clinical phenotype spans from mild to severe.
-Most types of muscular dystrophy are multi-system disorders with manifestations in body systems including the heart, gastrointestinal and nervous systems, endocrine glands, skin, eyes and other organs.
+Most types of muscular dystrophy are multisystem disorders with manifestations in body systems, including the heart, gastrointestinal and nervous systems, endocrine glands, skin, eyes, and other organs.
 Muscular dystrophy presents itself with the following clinical features: muscle weakness, muscle wasting, hypotonia (low muscle tone), myotonia (slow relaxation of muscles after voluntary contraction), cardiac conduction abnormalities, respiratory insufficiency, and mental retardation.
 Histologically, patients with muscular dystrophy show a variation in fiber size, fiber necrosis, macrophage invasion, fatty displacement, nuclei are centrally placed, inclusions, cores, stored materials (glycogen), inflammation, and necrosis/regeneration.

 Proteins involved in muscular dystrophy

 - Utrophin: Homologue to dystrophin.
 Known as a dystrophin-related protein.
 Restricted to neuromuscular junctions in normal muscle.
-Labeling appears around the periphery of most fibers in dystrophin deficient muscle.
+Labeling appears around the periphery of most fibers in dystrophin-deficient muscle.
 Links the actin cytoskeleton to the extracellular matrix.

-- Sarcoglycan Antibodies: Patients with mutations in any one of the sarcoglycan genes, usually show reduced expression for the whole group.
-Many patients with a clinical diagnosis of childhood autosomal recessive muscular dystrophy show defective expression in the sarcoglycan complex proteins which involve a-sarcoglycan and g-sarcoglycan.
+- Sarcoglycan Antibodies: Patients with mutations in any one of the sarcoglycan genes usually show reduced expression for the whole group.
+Many patients with a clinical diagnosis of childhood autosomal recessive muscular dystrophy show defective expression in the sarcoglycan complex proteins, which involve a-sarcoglycan and g-sarcoglycan.

 - Myotilin: Is a structural protein of sarcomeric Z discs and sarcolemma in human skeletal and cardiac muscle.
-Myotilin interacts with alpha-actinin, actin and gamma-filamin and is associated with LGMD1A and is an autosomal dominant disease characterized by proximal limb weakness.
+Myotilin interacts with alpha-actinin, actin, and gamma-filamin and is associated with LGMD1A and is an autosomal dominant disease characterized by proximal limb weakness.

 - Emerin: A transmembrane protein on the inner nuclear membrane where it then projects in the nucleoplasm.
 Found in skeletal, cardiac, and smooth muscle and skin.
 Emerin may belong to a family of lamina-associated structural proteins and whose function is unknown.

 When an accurate diagnosis is reached, treatment is usually based on controlling the onset of symptoms and maintaining a high quality of life.
 Management of individuals with muscular dystrophy depends very much on the type of muscular dystrophy and its severity.
-Prevention by counselling and prenatal diagnosis is now possible for almost all muscular dystrophies.
+Prevention by counseling and prenatal diagnosis is now possible for almost all muscular dystrophies.
 However, for prevention to be reliable, a precise diagnosis is essential.
 Diagnoses are based on clinical examination to establish the types of muscular dystrophy, where laboratory investigations help identify the mutation type, and research is focused on a form of gene therapy.
 As advances in medicine continue, effective drug treatment might also be a possibility.

 Muscular dystrophy is a heterogeneous group of inherited disorders characterized by progressive muscle wasting and weakness.
 The genes and protein products that are responsible for the dystrophies have been identified for most types of dystrophy.
-Using muscle protein studies and molecular genetic studies in the majority of cases it is possible to establish a precise diagnosis, provide a prognosis, detect preclinical cases, identify carriers, and offer prenatal diagnostic testing.
-The quality of life of individuals with dystrophy can be much improved by a positive attitude to management which includes respiratory care, physiotherapy, and the surgical correction of contractures.
+Using muscle protein studies and molecular genetic studies in the majority of cases, it is possible to establish a precise diagnosis, provide a prognosis, detect preclinical cases, identify carriers, and offer prenatal diagnostic testing.
+The quality of life of individuals with dystrophy can be much improved by a positive attitude to management, which includes respiratory care, physiotherapy, and the surgical correction of contractures.
 A molecular genetic approach seems to offer the best prospect for developing effective treatment in the future.